tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 But what about the electron?
 Where is that?
 Tholonically speaking, the electron is a product of the imbalance of this hexagram, as it has a total charge of +1, and therefore it will automatically create an equal and opposite negative charge of -1.
 Where would this electron exist?
 At the opposite side of the N-sources across the scope of its children C and D, which is where N-sources manifest as stable expressions, i.e. on the outer most edge of the hexagram.
 In a complete and folded tholon, these three scopes create the three edges of the outer tholon that is opposite the reflection tholon, represented by the three black dots in *Fig. q1a*.
 As there are three different directions of these patterns, each 60 degrees apart, there is access to any active interface (which instantiates as an electron) for every angle of the thologram.

+More importantly, those dots where the electrons would appear only exist on the boundaries of the self-similar (yellow) grid we just looked at above.
+What this implies is that anything that uses electrons to exist, which is all matter as we know it, will naturally order itself in both a self-similar manner and in a way that can be mapped to that pattern.
+Does this mean that everything that exists is somehow based on a self-similar hexagram?
+No (but a lot of stuff is!), because the thologram is only one perspective of a much greater multidimensional model.
+Someone could create a different description of the same model from a different perspective.
+For example, a description that uses the binary math system, or any other set of symbols that make sense for the context and scope of the observer, even symbols that form words or symbols like the spirits of the plants and insects or the gods of mythology.

 ### While we’re here

 <img src="../Images/088-tholo-trimath.png" style="float:right;width:2.6in;height:2.19097in" />This would be a good place to briefly point out other patterns in other systems.
 For example, Newton’s 2nd Law nicely fits into a tholon. let’s use Ohms Law to test it out.